-Ensure adequate analgesia prior to assessment.
-Occasionally, the administration of a local anaesthetic is required… don’t forget bubbles, too!
+Ensure adequate analgesia before assessment.
+Occasionally, a local anaesthetic is required—don’t forget bubbles, too!

 As tendon/ligament injuries may not occur in isolation, an assessment must include inspection, palpation (look, feel, move!), assessment of vascular structures, and testing of motor and sensory functions.

-Children typically tend to display hand dominance between the ages of 2-4; if the child is old enough, make sure to record hand dominance in the medical or nursing notes.
+Children typically tend to display hand dominance between the ages of 2 and 4; if the child is old enough, make sure to record hand dominance in the medical or nursing notes.

 In older children/adolescents, document details of sports participation/ hobbies/professional goals as these may be considered by hand surgeons when considering treatment options.